 At the beginning of each session, the technician will carefully place you so that you are comfortable, as you must remain still during the treatment.
 Radiotherapy isn't painful.
 During the treatment you will stay in the room alone, though you can talk to the technician monitoring you from an adjacent room.

-Internal radiotherapy (also called brachytherapy) administers radiation directly to the upper part of the vagina (uterus) and the nearby areas.
+Internal radiotherapy (also called brachytherapy) administers radiation directly to the cervix and nearby area.

 A radioactive pellet is placed near the cancer or in the area where the cancer was located if the patient has had surgery to eliminate the cancer.

 If a hysterectomy hasn't been performed, intrauterine brachytherapy will be performed.
 An applicator with a radioactive pellet is inserted in the vagina, passing through the cervix and into the uterus.
 To prevent the applicators from moving, cotton or gauze is placed in the vagina or even in the interior of the rectum, and a catheter is placed in the bladder to drain out urine.